simonmeggle/blog.robotmk.org/content/english/post/ihl-skimage-pr.md

 * Libraries like **IHL** allow smaller pixel deviations by accepting an additional tolerance parameter (`confidence`, `tolerance`, `similarity`...).
 * **Obviously identical images with massive pixels of minimum deviations are still a problem, though.**
 * "Canny edge detection" is a proven method to extract only the lines from images which describe areas with high contrast.
-* [Gautam Ilango](https://github.com/gautamilango) and me are filing a pull request to the **IHL** which adds this method as an additional strategy.
+* <a href="https://github.com/gautamilango" target="_blank">Gautam Ilango</a> and me are filing a pull request to the **IHL** which adds this method as an additional strategy.

 ## Basics: This is how the image recognition works

-The [Robot Framework](https://robotframework.org/) library **ImageHorizon** is written on top of the Python module [PyAutoGUI](https://pyautogui.readthedocs.io/en/latest/).
-With this module, mouse and keyboard can be controlled on Linux, Mac and Windows.
-Thanks to the **IHL**, this technology can be used in Robot Framework tests - for example in end2end monitoring with Robotmk.
+The <a href="https://robotframework.org/" target="_blank">Robot Framework</a> library **ImageHorizon** is based on the Python module <a href="https://pyautogui.readthedocs.io/en/latest/" target="_blank">PyAutoGUI</a>.
+With this module, mouse and keyboard can be automatically controlled on Linux, Mac and Windows.
+Thanks to the **IHL**, this technology can be used in Robot Framework tests, for example in end2end monitoring with Robotmk.

-So that the library knows where it should move the mouse pointer to (e.g., to complete a click), it must first search this target region with a so called *reference picture*.
+To ensure that the library knows where it should move the mouse pointer to (e.g., to complete a click), it must first search this target region with a so called *reference picture*.

 Let's take this dialog box as an example: